Haripriya9851/Country-Clustering-for-HELP-international/README.md

 # Country-Categorization-for-HELP-international Using Unsupervised Learning
-categorizing the countries using socio-economic and health factors that determine the overall development of the country using ML

 # Objective
 To categorise the countries using socio-economic and health factors that determine the overall development of the country.
 # Dataset Details:
 Kaggle Dataset - [Unsupervised Learning on Country Data](https://www.kaggle.com/datasets/rohan0301/unsupervised-learning-on-country-data/data)
 Dataset used has 10 columns and description of each is as follows.